Chalarangelo/30-seconds-of-code/snippets/elo.md

 ### elo

-Computes the new ratings between two opponents using the Elo rating formula.
+Computes the new ratings between two opponents using the [Elo rating system](https://en.wikipedia.org/wiki/Elo_rating_system).
 It takes an array of two pre-ratings and returns an array containing two post-ratings.
 The winner's rating is be the first element of the array.

 Use `Math.pow()` and math operators to compute the expected score (chance of winning) of each opponent and compute the change in rating for each.
 Omit the second argument to use the default K-factor of